Pyramid of Self-Care

 LEVEL FIVE:

-I highly encourage you - next time you think you need some self-care - mix it up a little.
-Yes - perhaps indulge in a massage or a manicure, but also - focus on your sleep, make sure you are eating well, breathe long and slow, drink a few glasses of water and always - eat your vegetables.
+Next time you think you need some self-care, mix it up a little.
+Yes - perhaps indulge in a massage or a manicure, but also - focus on your sleep, eat really good nutritious food, get outside for a walk, lift some weights, breathe deeply, drink a few glasses of water, pay attention to your relationships, get some talk therapy, try some meditation.
+This is self-care.